 Let's take a look!

-When you first load data in Power BI Desktop, you'll see Report View with a blank canvas.
+When you first load data in Power BI Desktop, you'll see the Report view with a blank canvas.

-You can switch between Report View, Data View, and Relationship View by selecting the icons in the left hand navigation bar:
+You can switch between Report, Data, and Relationship views by selecting the icons in the left-hand navigation pane:

 Once you've added some data, you can add fields to a new visualization in the canvas.

-To change the type of visualization, you can select it from the Visualization group in the ribbon or you can right click and select a different it from the Change visualization type icon.
+To change the type of visualization, you can select it on the canvas, then select a new type in Visualizations.

 Be sure to experiment with different visualization types.
 It's important your visualization convey information in your data clearly.

 A report will have at least one blank page to start.
 Pages appear in the navigator pane just to the left of the canvas.
 You can add all sorts of visualizations to a page, but it's important not to overdo it.
-Too many visualizations on a page will make it look busy and difficult to find the right information.
-You can add new pages to your report, just click New Page on the ribbon.
+Too many visualizations on a page make it look busy and difficult to find the right information.
+You can add new pages to your report.
+Just click New Page on the ribbon.

 Reports and visualizations can't be pinned to a dashboard from Power BI Desktop.
-To do that, you'll need to Publish from Power BI Desktop to your Power BI site.
+To do that, you'll need to publish to your Power BI site.
+For more information, see Publish datasets and reports from Power BI Desktop.

 You can easily take a visual from one Power BI Desktop report and paste it into another report.
 Simply use the Ctrl+C keyboard shortcut to copy your report visual.
 In the other Power BI Desktop report, use Ctrl+V to paste the visual into the other report.
 You can select one visual at a time, or all visuals on a page to copy, then paste into the destination Power BI Desktop report.